 Her newest creation ConCordis – the Heart Lambe-Lambe, a one-on-one animation is set to travel the world in 2020 and be presented in Indonesia, Chypre, China, Brazil and throughout South America, in the quest to meet other people’s hearts, to produce a poetic documentary on it.

 “Nina Vogel is a magician, who creates art to reconnect us all with our inner child.” – Magali Balles

-ConCordis – the Heart Lambe-Lambe (presented in French)
+ConCordis – the Heart Lambe-Lambe (presented in French and again in English)

 2020.
 Our planet has 7.7 billion human hearts, 5 billion cell phones, 3 billion social network users.
 We are surrounded by mass shows, photos, videos, podcasts.
 Everything is done to attract the greatest number of views and people.
 Suddenly you are invited to go to the theater and discover that you are not going to share the audience with anyone.
 The artist is there, waiting to receive each of her spectators individually, with her minimalist stage.
 A heart so big that surpasses the lines of the artist’s body.
 She holds it wide open in her arms and invites the viewer to approach.
 Inside, a small inhabitant and unsuspected miniature universes reveal themselves in a journey to find what makes a heart beat.
 Can one miniature puppet perform human agency, through what we have the most human of all: our feelings?

 Nina Vogel invites us to approach the other’s heart and listen to yours, by sharing the creative process of her latest creation – ConCordis- the Lambe-Lambe Heart.